dprgarner/cv/src/cv.md

 I worked as a consultant from YLD for the energy tech start-up Zoa as they broke away from Bulb and formed an independent company to create white-label apps and tools for energy suppliers.

-- I worked with the "apps platform" team to build and maintain a monorepo containing our web apps, native apps, and backend-for-frontend services, and designed architectural and usage patterns for product developers creating features;
+- I worked with the "apps platform" team to build and maintain a monorepo containing our web apps, native apps, and backend-for-frontend services, and designed architectural and usage patterns for developers creating product features;
-- I built the core of the React and React Native features allowing an energy consumer to manage their electric vehicle charging schedules and view their household energy consumption;
+- I built the core code of the React and React Native features allowing an energy consumer to manage their electric vehicle charging schedules and view their household energy consumption;
 - I designed and implemented an approach for "universal" client-side navigation wrapping around web and native navigation libraries;
-- I helped create an internal design system, building components and designing their APIs, emphasising accessibility, universality between web and native, and ease-of-integration for developers;
+- I helped create an internal design system, building components and designing their APIs, with an emphasis on accessibility, universality between web and native, and ease-of-integration for developers;
 - I participated in technical design and modelling discussions on the energy supply domain and our platform architecture;

 <div class="break" />